Vishvadharshini06/hook_piece_rate/README.md

 1. Clone this repository
 2. Open `index.html` in a web browser
-3. No server requirements - runs completely client-side or
+3. No server requirements - runs completely client-side
-1. Use below link to deploy project https://vishvadharshini06.github.io/hook_piece_rate/
+1. Or Use below link to deploy project https://vishvadharshini06.github.io/hook_piece_rate/

 ## Usage